dlecan/dlecan.github.com/source/_posts/2012-06-21-how-to-publish-play-framework-v2-dist-package.markdown

 ---
 layout: post
-title: "How to publish Play Framework v2 'dist' package ?"
+title: "How to publish Play2 'dist' package ?"
 date: 2012-06-21 17:20
 comments: true
 categories: [play20, SBT]
 ---

+In an enterprise context, it is often necessary to deploy (maven) or publish (Ivy/SBT) artifacts in a central repository.

+Here is a sample Play2 project configured to publish artifact in a local folder (`~/.ivy2/publish`), but you can easily adapt it to publish to your central repository ([Nexus](http://www.cakesolutions.net/teamblogs/2012/01/28/publishing-sbt-projects-to-nexus/), Artifactory, ...)

 ```scala
 import sbt._